New interview with professional investor Cathie Wood out now. Watch the interview.

 Brad Gerstner

-Fund management takes questions from investor Brad Gerstner.
+Fund management takes questions from professional investor Brad Gerstner.

 Bill Ackman